Musicals101.com

 b.
 April 5, 1864 (Yorkshire, UK) - Aug, 7, 1917 (London)

-This British army captain-turned-writer contributed to dozens of late 19th and early 20th Century London musicals, including Gentleman Joe (1895) and Emerald Isle (1901).
+This graduate of Sandhurst served in the British army, attaining the rank of captain before he turned writer, contributing to dozens of late 19th and early 20th Century London musicals, including Gentleman Joe (1895), The Rose of Persia (1899), Emerald Isle (1901) and Merrie England (1902).
 He also collaborated with composer Lionel Monckton on The Girls of Gottenberg (1907), but Hood's most notable accomplishments were his English versions of German and Viennese operettas.
 These were adaptations rather than translations, usually bearing limited resemblance to the original German texts.
 Frequently working in tandem with Adrian Ross, Hood wrote book & lyrics for the London and Broadway premieres of The Merry Widow (1907), The Dollar Princess (1908), A Waltz Dream (1911), The Count of Luxemburg (1911) and Gipsy Love (1912).
 With the outbreak of World War I, German operetta fell out of vogue.
-Hood took a job with the British War Office, where overexertion lead to his death at age 53.
+Hood took a demanding job with the British War Office, which combined with his ongoing theatrical pursuits contributed to his sudden death at age 53.

 Howes, Sally Ann